opf/openproject/docs/user-guide/nextcloud-integration/README.md

   ![added_NC_widget](Nextcloud_dashboard.png)

-  Additionally, there are find three additional features related to the integration that you can enable in Nextcloud.
-In your personal settings page, under *Connected accounts* you will find these options:
+  Additionally, there are three additional features related to the integration that you can enable in Nextcloud.
+In your personal settings page, under *Connected accounts*, you will find these options:

   - **Enable navigation link** displays a link to your OpenProject instance in the Nextcloud header
   - **Enable unified search for tickets** allows you to access OpenProject work packages via the universal search bar